mesopelagique/SelectPictureFormMacro/README.md

 [![license][license-shield]][license-url]
 [![discord][discord-shield]][discord-url]

-Create a static picture object or change the current picture by selecting image from `Resources`, `images` form folder or anywhere on disk (by copying it)
+Create a static picture object or change the current picture by selecting image from `Resources`, `images` form folder or anywhere on disk (by copying it) and even remotely from [unsplash](https://unsplash.com/) (random, search)

 ![screencast](Screencast.gif)